Traitors: The Cambridge Spies

 The escape of Burgess and MacLean was an embarrassment for the British Government and even more so for the Establishment from which they came.
 Yet even now no attempt was made to investigate Philby who had worked with and was known to be a close friend of both men.
 It appeared that he was beyond suspicion.
 Had he not after all revealed MacLean to be the mole.
 The Americans however, thought otherwise and insisted that he return to Britain.

 Kim Philby remained the model of calm self-assurance and continued to work for the Russians but rumours persisted that there had been a ‘Third Man’ and the suspicions were sufficient to see him placed under surveillance but even so few believed he could be a serious suspect.

-Demands continued to be made in the House of Commons and by the press for an Official Inquiry into the events surrounding the defection of Burgess and MacLean with Philby as its star witness.
-On 23 January 1963, Kim Philby simply disappeared.
+Demands continued to be made in the House of Commons and by the press for an Official Inquiry into the events surrounding the defection of Burgess and MacLean with Philby as its star witness; but on 23 January 1963, Kim Philby simply disappeared.
 When he too re-emerged in Moscow a few months later the shock was profound.